ghc-proposals/ghc-proposals/proposals/0000-unlifted-strict.rst

    | otherwise
    = case foo (x-1) of
        SPair a b -> SPair (a+1) (b+1)
-  data SPair a b = SPair !a !b

 CPR analysis will discover that ``foo`` has the constructed product result property.
 Hence WW will turn this function into (ignoring strictness and